vasi/ew-presentations/midcamp-2016-upgrades/README.md

 * Tests your site by controlling a real browser
 * Very powerful and thorough
+* Not built-in to Drupal, need external tools
   * Eg: Selenium, CasperJS, behat
+  * May be built-in in 8.2?
 * Great replacement for manual testing
+* Unlike above tests, there's no isolation.
+Your tests can change your site!

 --end--